fxbox/foxbox/README.md

   - nightly-YYYY-MM-DD
 ```

-It's recommended that you use [`multirust`](https://github.com/brson/multirust) to install and switch between versions of Rust.
+It's recommended that you use `rustup` to install and switch between versions
+of Rust and available toolchains.
 You should then be able to then use:
 ```
-cd /your/path/to/foxbox     # Required, otherwise you might replace rustc for another project multirust override nightly-YYYY-MM-DD   # Replace with the correct date you found
+cd /your/path/to/foxbox     # Required, otherwise you might replace rustc for another project rustup override nightly-YYYY-MM-DD   # Replace with the correct date you found
 ```

 After that, you should be all set in regard to compiling the project.

 #### :warning: Warning